altaywtf/altay-dot-wtf/data/cv.md

 #### Independent contractor \(Jan 2022 - now\)

-After three years in Berlin, I took a sabbatical and moved to a warm seaside district in Turkey.
+After three years in Berlin, I took a sabbatical and moved to a warm seaside location.
 I've been providing services as a contractor for various companies since then.

 - **_Undisclosed FinTech company \(Sep 2024 - now\)_**\
   Working at the frontend core team that is helping the developers to be more effective and efficient in their daily work.